clearhaus/3DSv2-api-documentation/source/preauth.rst

 BIN not enrolled error
 ======================

-When the card number is not enrolled by a known card scheme, the response will be:
+When the card number is not enrolled by a known card scheme, the response will look like:

 .. code-block:: json
   :linenos: